chun-eric/socautomation/README.md

 Let's break it down into simple steps.
 There are a total of 9 steps.

-- [1] From a Windows 10 Client (Wazuh Agent) send events to the Wazuh Manager
+- [1] From a Windows 10 Client (Wazuh Agent) send events to the Wazuh Manager.
-- [2] A Wazuh Manager will receive these events from the Internet
+- [2] A Wazuh Manager will receive these events from the Internet.
-- [3] Alerts will be sent from the Wazuh Manager to Shuffle
+- [3] Alerts will be sent from the Wazuh Manager to Shuffle.
-- [4] Shuffle will send these alerts to the Internet to enrich the Indicators of Compromise (IOC) and receive it back
+- [4] Shuffle will send these alerts to the Internet to enrich the Indicators of Compromise (IOC) and receive it back.
-- [5] Shuffle will then send these IOCs based alerts to TheHive for case management
+- [5] Shuffle will then send these IOCs based alerts to TheHive for case management.
-- [6] Shuffle will also be notified of these alerts sent to TheHive and will send an email to notifiy an SOC analyst
+- [6] Shuffle will also be notified of these alerts sent to TheHive and will send an email to notifiy an SOC analyst.
-- [7] The email will be sent and received by the SOC Analyst
+- [7] The email will be sent and received by the SOC Analyst.
-- [8] The SOC Analyst will send back a response action which will go back to Shuffle and then to the Wazuh Manager
+- [8] The SOC Analyst will send back a response action which will go back to Shuffle and then to the Wazuh Manager.
-- [9] Wazuh Manager will perform a response action to the Windows 10 Client (Wazuh Agent)
+- [9] Wazuh Manager will perform a response action to the Windows 10 Client (Wazuh Agent).

 <br/>
 Below is a diagram of the purpose of each machine.